The EcoTools Bamboo Bronzer brush is one of the prizes for my current giveaway

 EcoTools Bamboo Bronzer Brush

 The EcoTools brush is one of the softest brush that I've felt.
 It's quick and easy to use when applying liquid or powder foundation because the bristles are super dense; however, I recommend applying your foundation first before applying your eye makeup because it's hard to work around the small crevices of your face with the brush and you might end up ruining your eye makeup, if you're not careful.
 I also notice that with the EcoTools brush, some of the foundation gets wasted because it's being absorbed by the bristles when I buff.
 Although I use a little bit more foundation with the EcoTools brush, the coverage that I get is not as good as the coverage that I get from my Mac 187 brush.
-Also, I wish it had a more professional packaging with a black handle and nickel ferrule.
 However, it's made from "taklon bristles, a recycled aluminum ferrule, and a bamboo handle".
 So, it's cruelty free and environmentally friendly .

 Bottom Line: I recommend getting the EcoTools brush if you're always in a rush or on a budget.
 If you don't mind wasting product, and want something quick & easy to use, then this brush is ideal for you.
 The bristles are super soft & dense and I haven't experienced any shedding, dye bleeding or funky smell.